vekerdyb/vekerdyb.github.io/_notes/Public/Why is it called inxui.md

 ---
-title : Why Is This Blog Called inxui? notetype : feed date : 20-09-2021
+title : Why Is This Blog Called inxui notetype : feed date : 20-09-2021
 ---